Go to: Freeway Frida Medical Fund

 If you would like to help us save these deserving dogs, please see our How to Help section, where you'll find information about volunteering, fostering and sponsoring a dog.
 You can also help by donating and shopping with our supporters on our Partners page.

 Freeway Frida Medical Fund - Donate

 Thank you for taking the time to learn more about Frida, the amazing German Shepherd who survived for five weeks with a broken leg in a freeway median, left by her owners after she fell out of a pickup.

 If you are as compelled by the Freeway Frida story as we are, want to contribute, and read more about her, please use the following link:

 "An energetic, loyal and devoted companion, the German Shepherd isn’t a breed but a lifestyle."

-Please use AmazonSmile for your Holiday shopping!!
+Please use AmazonSmile for all your Amazon Shopping!

 Check out and download WoofTrax